Centrelink Confirmation eServices

 Organisations with an annual turnover of more than $3 million

-If you wish to register your organisation for Centrelink Confirmation eServices and your organisation has an annual turnover of more than $3 million, the application must be approved under the Privacy Act 1988 (Privacy Act), Privacy (Privacy Sector) Regulations 2001 (the Regulation).
+If you wish to register your organisation for Centrelink Confirmation eServices and your organisation has an annual turnover of more than $3 million, the application must be approved under the Privacy Act 1988 (Privacy Act) and associated regulations.

 This process is necessary to satisfy the Privacy Act requirements where the department intends to use a Customer Reference Number (CRN) to disclose details of an individual’s entitlement or, income and asset details to approved organisations.